eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--ignore-pattern`

 This option allows you to specify patterns of files to ignore (in addition to those in `.eslintignore`).
 You can repeat the option to provide multiple patterns.
-The supported syntax is the same as in the `.eslintignore` file.
+The supported syntax is the same as for `.eslintignore` [files](./configuring.md#.eslintignore), which use the same patterns as the `.gitignore` [specification](https://git-scm.com/docs/gitignore).
 You should quote your patterns in order to avoid shell interpretation of glob patterns.

 Example:

     eslint --ignore-pattern '/lib/' --ignore-pattern '/src/vendor/*' .

 ### Using stdin